casper-network/docs/source/docs/casper/design/casper-design.md

 ### Creating an account {#accounts-creating}

-Account creation automatically happens when a token is transferred to a yet unused `PublicKey`.
-When an account is first created, the balance of its main purse is equal to the number of tokens transferred during the creation process.
+Account creation automatically happens upon transferring tokens to a yet unused `PublicKey`.
+On account creation, the balance of its main purse is equal to the number of tokens transferred during the creation process.
 Its action thresholds are equal to 1, and there is one associated key.
 The associated key is the `PublicKey` used to create the account.
 In this way, an account is essentially a context object encapsulating the main purse, used to pay for transactions.
 However, an account may have an additional purse beyond the main purse.

 <p align="center">